arcadien/tinySensor/README.md

 * Sparkfun [BME280 sensor library](https://github.com/sparkfun/SparkFun_BME280_Arduino_Library) with all SPI related code removed
 * [USI wire library](https://github.com/puuu/USIWire.git) with little addition for ATTiny84A support

+## Firmware builder
+A web application wrapped in a Docker container allow to build the firmware in a sealed environment.
+NOTE: It is at his early stage!

 ## Useful documentation about low power AVR
 * [AVR4013: picoPower Basics](http://www.microchip.com/downloads/en/AppNotes/doc8349.pdf)